SpicyPaper/BeatGenerator/README.md

 # BeatGenerator

-Generate basic music based with movies as inputs.
+Generate basic music with movies as inputs.